Human problems require human-inspired solutions. This is the core of design thinking.

-There are five stages in the design thinking process.
+There are various stages of product design.
+But these five stages in the design thinking process.
 These steps will guide you in formulating and applying human-centered solutions to complex problems.

 If you want to implement the design thinking process in your organization effectively, you must pay attention to these steps.

 How can you serve people effectively when you do not know them?
 Empathize stresses the need to identify the feelings and biases of your target consumer.
 At this stage, you employ surveys, user interviews, and following up on resources gathered from activities that involve your customers using your products.
 Empathize is where you eliminate all assumptions about your customers to gain fresh perceptions about their actual needs.

 Everything has a name.
 Call it by its name.
 The define stage is where you create time and enough room to develop, improve, and reframe the problem.
 You are to use the data collected at the empathize stage.
 The data is unpacked and examined.
 This stage aims to find unique user problems and needs.
 The define stage is meant to paint a clear picture of the problem that you are trying to solve.